linearizable/linearizable.github.io/_posts/2020-05-15-adaptive-concurrency-control-algorithms-part-1.md

 <div class='highlighter'>No service is 100% available 100% of the time.</div>

-There is a multitude of factors that can cause a service being unavailable or very slow ([Slowdown in the new outage](https://www.youtube.com/watch?v=-q0sd-5b40U)).
+There is a multitude of factors that can cause a service being unavailable or very slow ([Slowdown is the new outage](https://www.youtube.com/watch?v=-q0sd-5b40U)).
 One of the major factors is overload.
 Overload occurs when a service is unable to keep up with the amount of work it is given.
 Again, there can be numerous factors which can cause a service to become overloaded such as:

 ##### Increase in Traffic